abrokinla/abrokinla/README.md

 ### :books: Articles and Insights :

 I regularly publish articles analyzing trends and insights in various datasets.
 Here are some topics I've explored:
-- **Impact of COVID on Sales**: A deep dive into retail trends during and after COVID-19.
 - **Adidas Sales Dashboard**: Visualized performance data using Power BI.
 - **Warehouse and Retail Sales Analysis**: Insights derived from a monthly sales dataset.